Circumpolar Rock Garden

 conditions. (mild drought to overwatering) It

-collapse or get scraggly after blooming, so it would make
+get scraggly after blooming, so it would make an excellent

-an excellent alternative to or accompaniment for astilbe.
+alternative to or accompaniment for astilbe.
+As of 2008 I have

 info and image]